the Philodemic Society

-If a body should so organize, be it further resolved that the President of the University is hereby vested with the power of choosing from the faculty a fit person as presiding officer to said body who shall see that the provisions of section first of this act be complied with, and who shall retain this office for a period of three months –after which the Society may elect a President of their own choice in a manner prescribed by law.
-(2004, 2014)
+If a body should so organize, be it further resolved that the President of the University is hereby vested with the power of choosing from the faculty a fit person as presiding officer to said body who shall see that the provisions of section first of this act be complied with, and who shall retain his place for a period of three months –after which the Society may elect a President of their own choice in a manner prescribed by law.
+(2004)

 Be it further enacted that a copy of this act shall continue in full force upon all bodies organizing for the purpose specified in Section First and cannot be made null and void even by unanimous consent of said bodies.

-And be it further enacted that a copy of this Act of Dissolution be given to the President of University every three years during the period of dissolution, and to every newly appointed President immediately upon entering into office, and that the President’s signature thereto be requested.
-(2004, 2014)
+And be it further enacted that a copy of this Act of Dissolution be given to the President of University every three years during the period of dissolution, and to every newly appointed President immediately upon his entering into office, and that his signature thereto be requested.
+(2004)

 the Philodemic Society

 Any member who is not present at the calling of the roll to answer to his name shall be subject to an inquiry by the President.

 If any member during a meeting talk or laugh improperly, read any book or papers not pertaining to the debate then under discussion, make any personal remarks regarding another or any disrespectful allusion to his class or studies, interrupt the speaker without permission, or be guilty of improper or ungentlemanly conduct, he shall be reprimanded by the President.

 No member shall leave his seat or the place of meeting while the Society is in session, unless with the permission of the presiding officer.